Apply for PEI Health Card - New Residents

-You can register your spouse, and up to seven dependent children who are either under the age of 18 and living with you, or are between ages 18-25, and attending a post-secondary institution full-time.
+You can register your spouse, and up to seven dependent children who are under the age of 18* and living with you.

 For each individual you are registering, you will need to complete all required identification fields and either accept or decline, with their consent, to become an organ donor and tissue donor.

-You will be asked to upload copies of the following supporting documents, for each individual on your PEI Health Card application :
+You will be asked to upload copies of supporting documents for each individual listed on your PEI Health Card application, as described below:

-Canadian Citizen: Attach copy of former provincial health care card front and back if applicable or birth certificate.
+- Canadian Citizen: Attach copy of health card from former province, front and back if applicable, or birth certificate.

 How long will it take to complete this online form?